Azure-Samples/azure-search-python-samples/Tutorial-AI-Enrichment/README.md

 # Get started with cognitive search AI enrichment in Azure Search

+Demonstrates AI enrichment by building a cognitive search indexing pipeline that detects and extracts text and text representations of images and scanned documents stored as blobs in Azure Blob storage.
+This sample leverages cognitive skills from the Azure Cognitive Services API, such as entity recognition and language detection.
+It uses the REST APIs to make calls to Azure Search, including index definition, data ingestion and AI enrichment, and query execution.

 This sample is a Jupyter Python3 .ipynb file used in [Python Tutorial: Call Cognitive Services APIs in an Azure Search indexing pipeline](https://docs.microsoft.com/azure/search/cognitive-search-tutorial-blob-python).

-This sample demonstrates AI enrichment by building a cognitive search indexing pipeline that detects and extracts text and text representations of images and scanned documents stored as blobs in Azure Blob storage.
-This sample leverages cognitive skills from the Azure Cognitive Services API, such as entity recognition and language detection.

 ## Contents